nagam11/blog/_posts/2017-3-23-GoogleMaps-custom-InfoWindow.md

 As next, you could pass data from the `ViewController` to the `View` and vice Versa by using the **Delegate pattern**.
 This tutorial just shows the basic functionality.

+You can find the complete code project [here](https://github.com/nagam11/GoogleMaps-CustomInfoWindow-Button).